 “Ultimately it is the human connection that builds and sustains [customer] loyalty.” – Patrick O’Connell, Owner of The Inn at Little Washington.

-In speaking with businesses owners this month, we have discovered encouraging and beneficial examples of customer relationship management in the industry.
-It is clear that one major step to recovery is successful customer engagement.
-Engaging your customers in your story, ethos and brand is essential to keep them coming back during this time.
+In speaking with businesses owners, we have discovered encouraging and beneficial examples of customer relationship management in the industry.
+Engaging your customers in your story, ethos and brand is essential to keep them coming back and for turning them into recurring customers.

-Here are TWISPER Business’ top three ways to strengthen customer relationships during this time:
+Here are TWISPER Business’ top three ways to strengthen customer relationships:

 1. Prioritize your online presence & communication

 Streamline your website and utilize platforms that enhance your presence online.
-Social apps like Instagram, Facebook and TWISPER all boost online interactions and allow your customers to connect with you, even with social distancing or lockdowns.
+Social apps like Instagram, Facebook and TWISPER all boost online interactions and allow your customers to connect with you, even with social distancing.

 Soi Thai restaurant in Geneva shows how effective communication on a platform such as Instagram can be done.
 Their announcement honestly and openly communicates the current difficulties their restaurant is facing and outlines their business operation plan for this next lockdown.
 They keep their passion and love of what they’re doing at the forefront.
 In just a couple hours, their post received 230 interactions, representing a solid 10% of their Instagram audience, and a 200% increase on interactions on their previous posts.
 Several customers left messages of support and encouragement.
 This is customer engagement done right.